 Dokin vs Whalesync: which sync tool fits your workflow?

 Dokin polls Notion on a schedule and pushes one-way to Google Sheets for ~$10/month.
-Whalesync is a continuous two-way sync across multiple databases (Notion, Airtable, Webflow, Postgres) for $49+/month.
-If you only need Notion to Google Sheets in real time, neither is perfectly shaped for the job.
+Whalesync is real-time 2-way sync across multiple databases (Notion, Airtable, Webflow, Postgres) for $49+/month.
+If you only need Notion to Google Sheets in real time, both directions, a third tool fits better.

 Dokin